Road to Hana Preparation Tips, Highway Map, and Where to Stop

 1.)
 Select a Rental Car or Guided Tour

 After reading all of our Q&A above you should have a good feel for whether you want to make the drive yourself or take a guided tour.
 The latter is great for people who aren't too keen on the curves or bridges, but honestly, we still prefer to make the drive ourselves.
 Don't worry about getting a 4x4 or anything special, even if you plan to drive the road beyond the Oheo Gulch.
 Any regular car will do.
-Lot of folks love driving the highway in a convertible, and we think it's great - but keep in mind that it can rain often along the drive in short bursts, so that could be a lot of work putting the top up and down on the car.
+Lot of folks love driving the highway in a convertible, and we think that's great - but keep in mind that it can rain often along the drive in short bursts, so that could be a lot of work putting the top up and down on the car.
 Overall you're going to want a car that has decent fuel economy and can make the drive without needing to refuel in Hana (where gas prices will make your jaw drop).
 On that note, fuel up in Paia town, which is located at the start of the drive, before continuing.

 2.)
 What to expect for the scenic drive

-- frequent, but often quick, rain showers
+- Frequent, but often quick, rain showers

-- impatient drivers - so pull over often to let them by
+- Impatient drivers - so pull over often to let them by

-- people stopped at every bridge - don't fall for this, stick to your plan
+- People stopped at every bridge - don't fall for this, stick to your plan

-- get out of the car on occasion, you can't see everything from the car seat
+- Get out of the car on occasion, you can't see everything from the car seat

-- some short to moderate hikes - but they are excellent
+- Some short to moderate hikes - but they are excellent

-- paid admission at the Garden of Eden - we think it's worth it
+- Paid admission at the Garden of Eden - we think it's worth it

 3.)
 What to bring - and what not to bring